Is all the food sold organic?

 Can I see the product list?

 Yes you can, visit Products List.
-The prices may change each week and they only appear Sunday and Monday when the market is open.
+The prices may change each week and they only appear Saturday 9am – Sunday 9pm, when the market is open.

 Who are Kitsap Fresh producers?